department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/research-plan.md

 Are there moments that matter?

 ## Research Goals

 The goals of this user research are to:

-1. Determine whether or not this facility question is understandable
+1. Determine what variation is the most understandable
-2. Determine whether or not this facility question makes it clear for the applicant to know how the information is used
+2. Determine what variation makes it the most clear for the applicant to know how the information provided will be used
-3. Determine whether or not this facility redesign resolves the confusion trends listed above

-Understanding of question being asked and HOW / WHY this information will be used.
-EX: Asking for primary health facility for the purpose of application routing only.
+3. Determine how applicants would prefer to search for and select a facility

 ### Outcome

+The outcome of this study will help aid

 ### Research questions

+Goal 1: Understand question being asked variation
+- Which variation (a, b or c) is easiest to understand and answer with little difficulty?
+- Which variation (a, b or c) results is the least amount of clarifying questions or information needed to complete?

+Goal 2: Understand how information is used variation
+- Which variation (a, b or c) is easiest to understand what they are selecting and how it impacts the caregiver application process?
+- Do users understand the variations containing a confirmation screen after selection?

+Goal 3: Search and selection process
-1. Are users able to navigate through facility selection without difficulty?
+- Are users able to navigate through the facility selection without difficulty?
-2. Do users understand what they are selecting?
-3. Do users understand how the postal code was pre-populated?
-4. Can users easily change the text input and understand what choices are populated from that search?
+- Can users easily use the search input and understand what choices are populated from that search?
-5. Do users understand "no facility found" error and can easily work through it?
+- Can users easily narrow their search or pick a location from multiple pages of options?
+- Is it clear on to reselect a facility if one is selected in error?